trallnag/prometheus-ecs-discoverer/README.md

 * Deploy as container (provided and can be used directly) or Python package.
     No need to manually install boto3 and so on.
 * Instrumented with Prometheus.
 Allows more insights into the discoverer.
 You can monitor how long discovery rounds take and stuff like used memory.
+    Dashboard already included and ready to use.
 * Extensive testing with high coverage ensures functionality.
 * More configuration options.
 For example structured logs.